-The SimReady specification represents an effort to help 3D artists understand the processes involved in creating their 3D art assets so that they are valuable for machine learning and simulation needs.
+The SimReady specification represents an effort to help you understand the processes involved in creating your 3D assets so that they are valuable for machine learning and simulation needs.
 The question of why build this new standard can be answered as follows.

-While many artists can build 3D assets to photo-real standards, very few understand how to conform their art assets so that a machine learning researcher can take them and quickly incorporate them into their research, whether that researcher is testing new algorithms for autonomous driving, or simulating the layout of a new factory design to identify bottlenecks.
-These researchers are not 3D artists, and as such, having to manually configure or fix random 3D assets so that they work within Omniverse and its simulation environment is a huge barrier.
-Mixing and matching licensed 3D content also forces the researcher to become responsible for making sure those art assets work within their simulation, and they don’t have that expertise.
-Simply put, researchers want to license and consume 3D content that is purpose-built for simulation.
+While many artists can build 3D assets to photo-real standards, very few understand how to conform their 3D assets so that a machine learning researcher, factory planner or data scientist can take those assets and quickly incorporate them into their work, whether the goal is to create new algorithms for autonomous driving, or to simulate the layout of a new factory design to identify bottlenecks.
+These content consumers are often not 3D artists, and as such, having to manually configure or fix random 3D assets so that they work within their simulation environment is a huge barrier.
+Mixing and matching licensed 3D content also forces these users to become responsible for making sure those same 3D assets work within their simulation, and they don’t have that expertise.
+Simply put, most simulation creators want to license and consume 3D content that is purpose-built for simulation.

-Given the rapidly growing need for this sort of content, the SimReady specification provides a baseline for the additional metadata needed to make 3D art assets useful right away within the Omniverse simulation platform.
-This includes the addition of semantic labeling, rigid-body physics and physical material association, which will all be covered in other sections.
+Given the rapidly growing need for this sort of content, the SimReady specification provides best practices for the creation of additional metadata needed to make 3D assets useful right away within a simulation platform like Omniverse.
+This includes the addition of semantic labeling, rigid-body physics and physical material association.

 A SimReady 3D asset is designed to be immediately useful within a USD-compliant simulation environment (like Omniverse).
 There is a preliminary specification of what SimReady currently represents that you can review here.